 Radiation, in general, scares most people when they hear about it.
 Rightfully so because exposure to a high amount of radiation can instantly make changes to your health.

 Ionizing radiation, a type of radiation, has the ability to kick out an electron from its orbit in an atom or a molecule.
 Exposure to such kind of radiation can also make instant significant changes to you and your surroundings.
-However, refrigerators belong to a different kind of radiation.
-It falls under appliances that produces non-ionizing radiation.
+However, refrigerators belong to different kinds of radiation.
+It falls under appliances that produce non-ionizing radiation.
 This type of radiation emits a lower, safer kind of radiation.
 It is less harmful to your health and does not directly affect nearby animals and plants.

 Despite the low emission of radiation coming from refrigerators, there are still some conditions that could stem from being exposed to radiation.
-Numerous studies have discovered and are still looking for a connection between constant exposure to radiation and development of some form of disease.
+Numerous studies have discovered and are still looking for a connection between constant exposure to radiation and the development of some form of the disease.

 One study is that women who worked in electronics while pregnant delivered babies with low birth weight, with some experiencing pre-mature delivery while others experienced miscarriage.
 Researchers are also continuously working to find a direct correlation between radiation exposure and cancer cell development.

 You might think that exposure to EMF radiation can only cause cancer and other serious health issues.
 This is the point where you are wrong.
 It can also change some biological functions in an instant.
-Researchers enumerated the following conditions were experienced by people who were exposed to radiation for a long period of time:
+Researchers enumerated the following conditions experienced by people who were exposed to radiation for a long period of time:

 - Variability in heart rate;